wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 ### Soloing over a major blues

-As we've discussed, most blues songs are comprised of dom7 chords, major chords.
+As we've discussed, most blues songs use dom7 chords, which are _major_ chords.

 We'll need to learn about the _major_ pentatonic scale before we can really tackle a Major blues.